-Through our collaborative design efforts we were able to achieve a 30% energy reduction in energy usage and create student experience through the use of audio visual and technology design that has become the standard for the University of Kentucky campus.
+Through our collaborative First 30 design approach, we were able to achieve a 30% energy reduction in energy usage and create student experience through the use of audio visual and technology design that has become the standard for the University of Kentucky campus.

 This is a remarkable tribute to students past, present and future.
 It celebrates the unique community and culture building experiences that will take place in this grand venue.
 I believe it will stand out for many years as a pinnacle student center experience among the finest in North America.